-This is the minimum… which after looking at it raises a lot more questions (like how the heck am I going to do that?)… then the very simplistic answer of every 3 years.
+This is the minimum… which after looking at it raises a lot more questions (like how the heck am I going to do that?)… than the very simplistic answer of every 3 years.

 What arc flash training will stick?

-You can see that arc flash training might be a bit more involved then you originally thought… but don’t let that discourage you… it’s just that you need to change your mind set as to what training is needed and why.
+You can see that arc flash training might be a bit more involved than you originally thought… but don’t let that discourage you… it’s just that you need to change your mindset as to what training is needed and why.

-What tasks and jobs do I do that puts me at risk?;
+- What tasks and jobs do I do that put me at risk?;

 So when you are choosing your training and material you need to think about these things…

 Going to a one-day seminar will be effective… but three years later will it still be fresh in their minds?

 The question we really need to be asking is this: